watir/watirbook/main/headless.md

 If you do not have Ruby, Selenium and PhantomJS already installed, please see *Installation* chapter.
 If you are not familiar with Selenium API, please see *Quick Start*, *Driver* and *Element* chapters.

-All you have to do to drive PhantomJS is to let Selenium know that you want to drive it when starting the browser:
+All you have to do to drive PhantomJS is to let Selenium know that you want to drive it:

     $ irb